Inspiration from the Horse

 Horses are masters of social consciousness.
 They live in a very organized and highly functional society made up of family bands and larger herds, where the wellbeing of the group is the prime directive and peace and harmony are the norm.
-The same beneficent social consciousness that has ensured their successful evolution through the millennia also positions them as excellent candidates for human self-development programs.
+The same beneficent social consciousness that has ensured their successful evolution through the millennia also positions them as an excellent source of inspiration for better human societies.

 A horse is the ultimate aware being.
 He knows where he is, where everyone else is and what's going on around him.
 All of his highly-developed senses are at work - watching, listening, smelling, tasting and feeling.
 He has a connection to the rest of the group - is aware and ready to initiate an action or follow another if needed.
 This unwavering state of mindfulness is a significant factor in choosing the horse as an ideal species for equine assisted programing and provides opportunity to explore themes pertaining to awareness and group dynamics.